-How to Garnish Food with Flowers
+How to Garnish Food with Edible Flowers

 We all know that we eat with our eyes first!

-Flowers just add that special visual impact that can sometimes be hard to achieve.
+Using edible flowers for garnish gives a special visual impact that can sometimes be hard to achieve.
 I love seeing the delight on people’s faces when they first see the colour and beauty of a flower on their plate.

-Be creative with floral garnishing
+Be creative with edible flowers for garnishing

 A splash of colour has just brought this plate to life!

 Give it a go, you’ll be surprised at how easy it is to achieve such a fabulous lift to your plate.